 Songs we’ll be learning will be:

-Registering Your ChildTickets: Kids 14 and under are admitted free to Podunk.
+Registering Your Child: Kids 14 and under are admitted free to Podunk.
 Kids 15 and up need a ticket to attend the festival.

-JOIN the Rhode Island Bluegrass Alliance’s Kid’s Academy during Podunk Bluegrass Festival, it is FREE for festival attendees, and includes two days of rehearsals and a performance on the Main Stage, Sunday.
+Join the Rhode Island Bluegrass Alliance’s (RIBA) Kid’s Academy during Podunk Bluegrass Festival.
+It is FREE for festival attendees, and includes two days of rehearsals and a performance on the Main Stage, Sunday.

-Pre-registration is not required, however we are requesting that parents send an e-mail to Aaron prior to the festival if at all possible.
-Please e-mail Bill Thibodeau at email@example.com with the following information:
+Pre-registration is not required, however we are requesting that parents send an e-mail to Sal prior to the festival if at all possible.
+Please e-mail Sal at firstname.lastname@example.org with the following information:

 - Name of Child